Archaeological Laboratories

 10 Sachem Street, Room 23

-Includes two pottery wheels for students to produce ceramic replicas.
+Includes three pottery wheels for students to produce ceramic replicas and a Thermo Scientific Thermolyne benchtop 1100°C muffle furnace.

 Clean Laboratory (“The Clean Lab”)